jnggerg/Prediction-creator-gui-tool/README.md

 ## ✨ Features

-- **Saved Predictions:** Keep a list of your frequently used predictions — stored locally and indefinitely.
+- **Saved Predictions:** Keep a list of your frequently used predictions, that are stored locally and indefinitely (unlike on Twitch).
 - **One-Click Control:** Start or end a prediction instantly, without using Twitch chat commands.
 - **Prediction Tracking:** Displays both the **currently running** and **last ran** predictions for quick resolving or restarting.
 - **AI-Generated Suggestions** _(optional, WIP)_ — get AI-created prediction ideas.